-In March of 2020, as the COVID-19 outbreak first took hold in the United States, the Red Cross announced that it needed blood donations.
+Since the start of the pandemic in early March 2020, the Red Cross announced that it needed blood donations.
 But as state and federal leaders warned against leaving home unless absolutely necessary, not many people were volunteering to give blood.

-Individuals who are in good health and eligible to give blood can still leave the house to do so, but with the caveat that a mask is required to enter the building.
+Individuals who are in good health and eligible to give blood can still leave the house to do so, but with the caveat that a mask is required to enter the building where you donate blood.
 If for any reason you can't wear a mask, you may be asked to postpone your appointment.

 In addition to requiring masks, the Red Cross has put several safety measures in place to protect its staff and donors including conducting temperature screenings and "mini-physicals" on donors when they arrive, restricting guests from accompanying donors and more.